Canyon, Coast and Casinos

 Duration: 8 or 14 days

 This slice of West Coast Americana is just what you’ve been looking for.
 Roll from the neon-soaked Vegas strip to the majestic Grand Canyon and the sunny beaches of LA via Route 66.
 Learn to surf in Santa Cruz, walk under the redwoods in Yosemite and hang with the hippies in boho San Francisco.
-Packed with do-before-you-die experiences, like cycling over the Golden Gate Bridge and camping out in the Canyon, it’s the best of the Golden Coast and much, much more.
+Packed with do-before-you-die experiences, like cycling over the Golden Gate Bridge and hiking in the Canyon, it’s the best of the Golden Coast and much, much more.
 There’s 8 or 14 days of adventure – the choice is yours.

-- Camp in the one-and-only Grand Canyon
+- Hike through the one-and-only Grand Canyon

 - Lose yourself in nature in Yosemite National Park